Botox Injections: Uses, Side Effects And Interactions

 4. Provider Qualifications

-Ensure that Botox injections are administered by a qualified and experienced healthcare professional, such as a licensed physician or nurse practitioner, who has received specialized training in cosmetic or therapeutic injection techniques.
+Ensure that Botox injections are administered by a qualified and experienced healthcare professional, such as a licensed physician or nurse practitioner.
+The physician must have specialized training in cosmetic or therapeutic injection techniques.

 5. Follow-Up Care